 Food to keep you fueled

 All that exercise deserves some healthy indulgence!
-For those joining us on a guided cycling holiday of the Camino, we’ll be whipping up a delicious Skedaddle picnic each day you cycle and which will feature plenty of locally inspired treats.
-If you’re taking on our self-guided tour, keep your eyes peeled for the pilgrim menu (menu Peregrino) options which you’ll find in almost every café or bar you pass by.
+If you’re joining us on a guided cycling holiday of the Camino, we’ll whip up a delicious Skedaddle picnic each day you cycle, with plenty of locally inspired treats.
+If you’re on our self-guided tour, keep your eyes peeled for the pilgrim menu (menu Peregrino) which you’ll find in almost every café or bar you pass by.
 These usually consist of a two-course meal at a reasonable set price and provide plenty of fuel for an afternoon in the saddle.

 For a true taste of the Camino, we recommend you try: